Crabman-DF-Mods/dwarven-wilds/README.md

 </details>

-### Echoes of the Eye
+### Echoes of the Eye Spoilers

 <details>
   <summary>Spoiler warning</summary>

-  __Owlk:__ large owl-like people with antlers and hooves, who dwell in wetland and forest cities, traveling primarily by river; they have a somewhat traditionalist nature, being slightly fearful, vengeful and reserved.
+  __Owlk:__ large, long-lived owl-like people with antlers and hooved feet, who dwell in wetland and forest cities, traveling primarily by river; they have a somewhat traditionalist nature, being slightly fearful, vengeful and reserved.

   Their culture emphasizes further the importance of tradition and the harmonious lives they so value.
 They invented a unique triangular board game, where the aim is "trapping" a specific game piece using 3 other pieces.